rartino/ENVISIoN/README.md

 You should now see the main window from where ENVISIoN can be controlled.

 ### Using ENVISIoN from Inviwo editor
+Note that this is not very user friendly and is not reccomended for most users.

 ENVISIoN provides a set of scripts that can be run to start visualisations from the Inviwo application.
 This can be useful for developing and debuging visualisation networks or if ENVISIoNs own interface does not provide some feature you need.

 Start inviwo.